CCareaga/useless/README.md

     "end"
 ```
-since useless has no way of reading from a file, the program text of the inner vm is embedded inside useless assembly following a label called `$program`.
+NOTE: since useless has no way of reading from a file, the program text of the inner vm is embedded inside useless assembly following a label called `$program`.

 this program will output:
 ```
 $ ./uvm emuvm/*